pateldeev/cs480Patel/PA6/README.md

 ```

 ## Object Files
 This program can load any object from a correctly formatted .obj file.
-By default the "objFiles/box.obj" file is loaded.
+By default the "objFiles/budda.obj" file is loaded.
 This can be changed using the '-l' command line flag.
 See Command Line Arguments section for details. <br>
 Note: The object that is assumed to have an associated .mtl file unless otherwise specified.

 ## Textures
+All objects being loaded must have a texture.
+If the obj file does not have texture coordiantes, the object will not be loaded.
+The texture files must be contained in the same directory as the .obj and .mtl files.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
 The menu system can be used to update various parameters related to object rendering. <br>